1 January 2022

-So, the end result is, three months into lockdown, and most of us would like to lose weight.
-It may be just a few pounds, or even more.
-We want to improve our health and wellbeing by eating better and taking more exercise.
-It could be noticing our clothes feel a bit tighter, or not having as much energy anymore.
-It may be there’s an important presentation or event coming up and we want to feel more confident as we begin to venture out into the world again.
+So, the end result is, three months into lockdown, and most of us would like to lose some weight.
+It may be just a few pounds, or more.
+For some of us, it’s about improving our health and wellbeing by eating better and taking more exercise.
+It may be noticing our clothes feel a bit tighter, or not having as much energy anymore that’s motivating us.
+Or we may just and we want to feel more confident as we begin to venture out into the world again.

 Whatever the reason, in our overloaded lives, our weight is often the first casualty.
-Getting home late from work means we have neither the time or energy to exercise or prepare healthy food.
+Working long hours means we have neither the time or energy to exercise or prepare healthy food.
 Even though we know if will make us feel better, we can’t seem to find the motivation to take that first step.
-Or we can find ourselves comfort eating to make up for not getting a break at work or for not having enough time for ourselves.
+Or we find ourselves comfort eating to make up for not getting a break at work or not having enough time for ourselves.

 Often, we will turn to a diet.
 But they are rarely the answer.
 Crash diets only work in the short term and usually lead to more weight gain.
-Strict diets are difficult to stick to when we have a busy working life and need a steady release of energy to get through the day.
+Strict diets are difficult to stick to when we have a busy life and need a steady release of energy to get through the day.
 Dieting often slows down the metabolic rate (the speed at which the body uses up the fuel from food).
 When we dramatically reduce what we eat, the body goes into “famine alert” and slows down to make the most of the food it is receiving.
 All of this can leave us heavier and unhappier than when we started.

-Add to this our self critical thoughts about not being able to stick to a diet with feelings about our bodies not being good enough and we can end up caught in a vicious cycle of futile dieting, self criticism and comfort eating.
+Too often. we add in self critical thoughts about not being able to stick to a diet and feeling our bodies aren’t good enough.
+Then, we can end up caught in a vicious cycle of futile dieting, self criticism and comfort eating.

 Hypnotherapy can help break this cycle.
 Studies have shown that combining hypnosis and cognitive-behavioural therapy (CBT) has helped clients lose more weight and keep it off for longer.